...located in the beautiful High Desert of Eastern Oregon

 Old Sachem Bitters and Wigwam Tonic barrels in an array of colors.

 For general questions about bottle manufacturing, age, type, and a wealth of other historic bottle related information consider visiting the...
-Historic Glass Bottle Identification & Information Website This is a comprehensive website devoted to the identification of American made bottles produced between 1800 and 1950s.
-This new web based resource was created by the author of this High Desert Antique Bottle & Medicinal Tonic Website in a cooperative effort between the Bureau of Land Management (my ex- employer; I'm now retired) and the Society for Historical Archaeology.
-It is intended to be a tool for bottle collectors, archaeologists, and the general public in identifying the type and approximate age of just about any bottle made in the U.S. or Canada during the period listed.
-Even in its not quite (but very close) complete form the site contains a wealth of information that can help answer many of the bottle questions a viewer of may have. |
+Historic Glass Bottle Identification & Information Website This is a comprehensive website devoted to the identification of (largely) American made bottles produced from the late 1700s until the 1950s.
+This free web based resource was created by the author of this High Desert Historic Bottle Website in a cooperative effort between the Bureau of Land Management (my ex-employer; I'm now retired) and the Society for Historical Archaeology.
+It is intended to be a tool for archaeologists, bottle collectors and the general public in identifying the type and approximate age of a wide array of bottles made in the U.S. or Canada during the period listed. |

 Crater Lake National Park - first snowfall in late October 2005 (Photo by website author)

 Hildebrandt, Posner & Co.
-Pint flask & cylinder "fifth" San Francisco, CA. - 1880s |
+Pint flask, cylinder "fifth" & etched shot glass.
+San Francisco, CA. - Late 1870s to early 1880s |

 Lindsey's Blood

-Searcher Light blue-green with red iron pontil Hollidaysburg, PA. - 1850-1860 |
+Searcher Light blue-green with red iron pontil Hollidaysburg, PA. - 1856-1860 |

 Click here to go to the Historicbottles.com Homepage.